X9Developers/DexAPI/README.md

 After running the services of lssd and lnd, these are the data we will need to create our own bot:

-From lssd
+From lssd:
 * Ip
 * Port

 From lnd:
 * Ip
-* Port:
+* Port
-* Tls cert:
+* Tls cert

 To create the bot you need to follow the protobuf file (lssdrpc.proto) that comes within the lssd zip, in the app folder. which is downloaded from [releases page](https://github.com/X9Developers/DexAPI/releases), take the last version